JoshuaHall1995/JoshuaHall1995.github.io/joshsLabratory.md

     margin-left: auto;
     margin-right: auto;"/>]({{ site.baseurl }}/)

-<small>(Disclaimer this would have been called Josh's playgroud but that had negative connocations)</small>
+<h6>(Disclaimer this would have been called Josh's playgroud but that had negative connocations)</h6>

 Sometimes, when the sun hits just right and the Netflix binge isnt quite hitting the spot it is time to roll out a new repo, write to the console and have some fun creating errors I am not being paid to fix.